Civil War Soldiers' Monument / Monumnet aux soldats et La Guerre de Sécession

 Today, Waldo County is known for its picturesque landscapes, charming small towns, and strong sense of community.
 Its rich history can still be seen in the preserved historic buildings, museums, and cultural events that celebrate the region's past.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Waldo County, Maine.
+This timeline provides a condensed summary of the historical journey of Waldo County, Maine.

 • 1789: Waldo County is established as a county in the state of Maine.